My Life In Five Paragraphs

 It was in Berkeley that I met the second big surprise of my life.
 Her name was Liane Stevens, and after a whirlwind courtship we married at First Presbyterian Church in Berkeley on 27th December, 1986.
 I love her.
 After a honeymoon spent in Marin County, Yosemite, Disneyland, Guernsey, Sark, and about three times in LAX, we returned to wintry Oxford, where I was pure mathematics tutor at Jesus College for the next twelve years.
 Our kids were born in 1991 and 1994 respectively and totally restructured our lives as children do.
-In 1997 we took a big decision: we decided to move to a new life in State College, Pennsylvania.
-We arrived in 1998 and are now residents of Happy Valley.
+In 1997 we took a big decision: we decided to move to a new life in State College, Pennsylvania, where we arrived in 1998.

 My research work at Penn State has centered around coarse geometry and index theory, and I’ve also taught courses from Calculus I to graduate level.
 In 2006 I became head of Penn State’s mathematics department, a job I left in 2012.
 Outside of my professional life I am an enthusiastic but messy cook, a keen rock-climber, a guitarist, and a blogger on topics relating faith, mathematics and the environment.